Leslie Buckley seeks to have two inspectors withdrawn from INM investigation

 Former chairman alleges ‘objective bias’ on their part

-Mr Buckley wants the court to have inspectors Sean Gillane and Robert Fleck recused from the inspection on grounds of alleged objective bias on their part in the probe to date.
+Mr Buckley wants the court to have inspectors Sean Gillane and Robert Fleck recused from the inspection on grounds of alleged objective bias on their part in the investigation to date.

 Alternatively, he wants orders revoking their appointment as inspectors.

-The inspectors, whose investigation is continuing but has been hampered in some respects by the Covid-19 pandemic, refute the claims of objective bias and have described the application as “fundamentally misconceived”.
+The inspectors, whose investigation is continuing, but has been hampered by the Covid-19 pandemic, refute the claims of objective bias and have described the application as “fundamentally misconceived”.

 Examination